 Historical of Black psychology

-The history of black psychology started in Ancient Egypt in Kemet, 3200 B.C.
+The history of black psychology began in Ancient Egypt, in Kemet, around 3200 B.C.
 At this time, African American psychologists, philosophers, and scholars developed a philosophical idea influenced by Greek philosophy.
 Their belief systems are known as worldviews.
-They describe black psychology topics according to their worldview concepts.
+They describe black psychology topics in terms of their worldview concepts.

 Bases of Black psychology